Ali Akbar Qavam ol-Molk: Disputes and retiring

 In 1835, when Hossein Ali Mirza was defeated and removed from the governorship, Ali Akbar with glorious welcoming returned to Shiraz.
-Mohammad Shah rewarded him with the title of treasurer of Fars which Ali Akbar accepted it, but by 1840, he arranged a marriage between his son Fath-Ali and Aziz ol-Dowleh, daughter of Mohammad Shah, and granted the treasurer title to him, though he kept his de facto role. however the dispute with the governor of Fars, Mirza Hossein Khan, left no choice but leaving the treasury. with death of Mohammad Shah in 1848, the unrests in Fars began again. the unrests were a result of dispute between the governor of Fars and Amir Kabir, the premier of the new king, Naser al-Din Shah.
-Ali Akbar used this situation and led a revolt along with Mohammad Qoli Khan Ilbeigi, the representative of the Fars tribes. he gathered fifteen thousand man and with Ilbeigi, besieged Shiraz, demanding the removal of Hossein Khan. however later, Ali Akbar realised that his forces could not resist against the Tehran army, thus he left Ilbeigi and joined Hossein Khan, asking for his pardon. after the revolt Ali Akbar's authority did not shaked as Naser al-Din Shah with knowledge of his influence over Fars, often would greet him with gifts such as a carbuncled cane and even bestowed his son the title saheb divan and appointed him as Supervisor of the treasury and finances of his court.
+Mohammad Shah rewarded him with the title of treasurer of Fars which Ali Akbar accepted it, but by 1840, he arranged a marriage between his son Fath-Ali and Aziz ol-Dowleh, daughter of Mohammad Shah, and granted the treasurer title to him, though he kept his de facto role.
+However the dispute with the governor of Fars, Mirza Hossein Khan, left no choice but leaving the treasury.
+With Mohammad Shah's death in 1848, the unrests in Fars began again.
+The unrests were a result of dispute between the governor of Fars and Amir Kabir, the premier of the new king, Naser al-Din Shah.
+Ali Akbar used this situation and led a revolt along with Mohammad Qoli Khan Ilbeigi, the representative of the Fars tribes.
+He gathered 15000 men and with Ilbeigi, besieged Shiraz, demanding the removal of Hossein Khan.
+However later, Ali Akbar realised that his forces could not resist against the Tehran army, thus he left Ilbeigi and joined Hossein Khan, asking for his pardon.
+After the revolt Ali Akbar's authority was not shaked as Naser al-Din Shah with knowledge of his influence over Fars, often would greet him with gifts such as a carbuncled cane and even bestowed his son the title saheb divan and appointed him as Supervisor of the treasury and finances of his court.

-The last decade of Ali Akbar's tenure was spent in his patronage for rebuilding Shiraz. in 1856 when the British Empire occupied Bushehr, Ali Akbar sent an army to provide defence against the invaders. knowing that the Armenian minority of Shiraz will targeted with threats because of this invasion, the bishop of Isfahan asked Ali Akbar to defence the Shiraz Christians against the outrage people, Ali Akbar made sure to have the lutis defend the Christians. on 21 June 1858, news reached Shiraz that Ali Akbar's son, Fath-Ali Khan was murdered in Tehran, Ali Akbar Immediately left Shiraz for Tehran, retired from his position and appointed his daughter, Zinat al-Moluk as the kalantar, partly because his other son, Hassan Ali was far away from Fars and partly because he saw a cleverness in his daughter. though his decision was not accepted fondly but Zinat al-Moluk suppressed all the opposition and assured her authority.
+The last decade of Ali Akbar's tenure was spent in his patronage for rebuilding Shiraz.
+In 1856 when the British Empire occupied Bushehr, Ali Akbar sent an army to provide defence against the invaders.
+Knowing that the Armenian minority of Shiraz would be targeted with threats because of this invasion, the bishop of Isfahan asked Ali Akbar to defend the Shiraz Christians against the outraged people.
+Therefore, Ali Akbar made sure to have the lutis defend the Christians.
+On 21 June 1858, news reached Shiraz that Ali Akbar's son, Fath-Ali Khan was murdered in Tehran, Ali Akbar Immediately left Shiraz for Tehran, retired from his position and appointed his daughter, Zinat al-Moluk as the kalantar, partly because his other son, Hassan Ali was far away from Fars and partly because he saw a cleverness in his daughter.
+Although his decision was not accepted fondly, Zinat al-Moluk suppressed all opposition and asserted her authority.

 Later years and death

-Ali Akbar in his later years was appointed as the Custodian of Astan Quds Razavi, the position that he held until his death. he died in 1865, his body returned to Shiraz and in one of the most crowded funeral in the city's history, was buried in his birthplace. the first place that Ali Akbar's body was buried is unknown since in 1888, Mirza Hassan Ali, Ali Akbar's youngest son, moved his father's remains to the newly built Nasir-ol-Molk Mosque.
+Ali Akbar in his later years was appointed as the Custodian of Astan Quds Razavi, the position that he held until his death.
+He died in 1865, his body returned to Shiraz, and in one of the most crowded funerals in the city's history, was buried in his birthplace.
+The first place that Ali Akbar's body was buried is unknown since in 1888, Mirza Hassan Ali, Ali Akbar's youngest son, moved his father's remains to the newly built Nasir-ol-Molk Mosque.